caojin0321/caojin0321/README.md

-## Hi, I'm Steve 👋
+## Hi, I'm Federico 👋

 Full-stack engineer, entrepreneur and product designer with a passion for building things that make a difference

-Come join us at Zenni AI!
+Come join us at N3XT AI!